 Allow me to illustrate several of the many other deployments of trade show displays and exhibit equipment.

 - Lobby display Office buildings are now using full displays, popups, truss displays, custom display systems, banners, and kiosks that are decorative, professional, classy, and functional.

 - Lobby information booth/stand Rather than a desk out in the open, or against a wall, full displays or graphics walls now serve as functional backdrops

 - Stand-alone Primarily used as brand reinforcement, these displays are often directories, or used to convey other useful information in the building lobby.
 These can be graphics walls, full exhibits, portable displays, and are sometimes lighted display boxes.

 - Kiosks One or more kiosks are now employed to deliver information interactively.

-- Reception area – I have seen reception areas that are using popup displays, hopups, truss systems, and custom display exhibits as a back-wall behind a reception desk.
+- Reception area I have seen reception areas that are using popup displays, hopups, truss systems, and custom displays as a back-wall behind a reception desk.
 These are especially useful to divide the reception area (from the rest of the room or space) and make use of areas behind the display for office supplies, employee breaks, fax and copy areas, and much more.

 The use of trade show displays and exhibit equipment have many uses today due to versatility, portability, appeal, and overall effectiveness.
 Displays and display pieces are now an important aspect of many physical marketing campaigns and other general purposes.
 And the list of potential uses keeps growing.
 I am truly amazed at the imagination and creativity that people express through standard and custom trade show displays and trade show accessories.
 The time to invest is now.